shazanfar/DCARS/README.md

 Overview
 --------

 **DCARS** is a flexible statistical approach which uses local weighted correlations to build a powerful and robust statistical test to identify significant variation in levels of concordance across a ranking of samples.
 This has the potential to discover biologically informative relationships between genes across a variable of interest, such as survival outcome.
-Read more about **DCARS** in [Bioinformatics](https://doi.org/10.1093/bioinformatics/bty698) journal.
+Read more about **DCARS** in [Bioinformatics](https://doi.org/10.1093/bioinformatics/bty698).